tanneragle/NC-Defense-Representation-Analysis/README.md

-# North Carolina Public Defender Analysis
+# NC Defense Representation Analysis

 This project analyzes public defender case data in North Carolina for 2023-24.
 Using data visualization, it highlights case distribution, case length, and trends in public defense.